top of page

 We believe that parents bear the primary responsibility for the discipleship of their children, with the support of family and church to equip, support, and encourage them in this God-given calling.Scriptures: Deuteronomy 6:6–7; Ephesians 6:4; 2 Timothy 1:5.

-Article VI – Practices of Gardens in Exile
+Article V – Practices of Gardens in Exile

 These are the essential practices by which we seek to live out our faith together.
 They do not represent every expression of Christian life, but they reflect the shared patterns of obedience and witness that mark us as a people in exile.